mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

   </tbody>
 </table>

 For each CSS property applied to an element, there can only be one value.
-The selector from the origin with precedence "wins", having its values applied to the matching element.
-If there is more than one matching selector with that property defined in the origin with precendence, then the value applied comes from the matching style block with the highest specificity.
-If there is a specificity tie in the winning origin, the source order of the tied leaders matters, with the winning value being the last one declared.
+You can view all the property values applied to an element by inspecting the element in your browser's developer tools.
+The tool's "Styles" panel shows all the property values applied on the currently inspected element, along with the matched selector and the CSS source file.
+The selector from the origin with precedence "won", having its values applied to the matching element.

-You can view a property's value on an element by inspecting the element in your browser's developer tools.
-The "Styles" panel shows all the property values applied on the currently inspected element, along with the selectors that match and the stylesheet in which the applied CSS came from.In the Styles panel, you may notice that there are styles crossed out.
-The crossed-out styles are the property values that match the selected element but were not applied due to the cascade, specificity, and source order.
-There may be several declarations crossed out from many different sources.
+In addition to the applied styles, the Styles panel displays  crossed-out values that matched the selected element but were not applied due to the cascade, specificity, or source order.
+Crossed out styles may come from the same origin with precendence but with lower specificity, or with matching origin and specificity, but was found earlier in the code base.
+For any applied property value, there may be several declarations crossed out from many different sources.
+If you see a style crossed out that has a selector with greater specificity it means the value lost because of it's origin or importance.

 Often, as the complexity of a site increases, the number of stylesheets increase, which makes the source order of the stylesheets both more important and more complex.
 Cascade layers simplify maintaining stylesheets across such code bases.
 Cascade layers are explicit specificity containers providing simpler and greater control over which CSS declarations end up being crossed out, enabling web developers to prioritize sections of CSS without having to fight specificity.